Foster

 Fostering is a wonderful and personal way to contribute to saving homeless animals.
 We supply all food and supplies required also covering all of the animals’ medical expenses.
 You only need to provide your home, attention, and patience to your foster animals.

-How long will I have the animal for?
+How long will I foster them?

 This will depend on many variables such as age, health and temperament.
 Some of the animals we rescue come to us very timid and scared and in need of help to build their confidence.
-Foster carers gives these animals an opportunity to learn and trust again.
-During the foster period, you will have access to support from us and other foster carers through our social media pages and a dedicated support person to contact any time, including urgent contacts for emergencies.
+Foster carers give these rescue animals an opportunity to learn and trust again.

 Who pays for the foster dog’s vet bills?